-The Orthopedic Surgery Residency at the University of Arizona graduated our first resident in 1973 and today has 100+ alumni.
+The Orthopaedic Surgery Residency at the University of Arizona graduated our first resident in 1973 and today has 100+ alumni.
 With a culture focused on collaboration, growth and improvement to optimize patient care, we are constantly evolving to meet resident needs through regular and constructive feedback!

 At a Glance